-ter.
-The bill is comprised of about one hundred typewritten pages and has been before the conneil for two years.
-"The bill new is only a baby to what it was when it first came in here," said Councilman Fernstrom.
-"When we first saw it, it was as big as the New Testament."
-He predicted that if passed, it would create a department as big as the en-gineering department.
-The principal objection to the ordinance is that it is too lengthy and that it is framed too lengthy and that it is framed in language which no one understands, not even persons versed in electrical science.
-It will go back to the committee on municipal laws associated with the city engineer, for revision and for a sim-
+preside affair as it stands, and will have to be pruned in many places.
+Councilman Stewart is held culpable for the statement that if used the ordinance would create an "epidemic of inspectors."
+His dry humor was re-ceived with acclaim by the gathering of electrical engineers and electricians gainst a favorable report on the matter.
+The bill is comprised of about one bundred typewritten pages and has been before the council for two years.
+"The bill now is only a baby to what it was when it first came in bere," said Councilnean Fernstrom.
+"When we first saw it, it was as big as the New Tratament".
+Testament.

+as the New Testument."
+He predicted that if passed, it would create a department as big as the en-glucering department.
+The principal objection to the ordinance is that it is too lengthy and that it is framed in language which no one understands, not even persons versed in electrical science.

+It will go back to the committee on municipal laws associated with the city engineer, for revision and for a simpliffed phrasing.